prologin/stechec2/doc/rules.rst

 -------

-In the bunch of files you've previously generated, there is a file called ``api.cc`` that will describe what happens when the player calls a function during the game.
+In the bunch of files you've previously generated, there is a file called ``api.cc`` that contains the ``Api`` class.
+It has two purposes:

+1. It describes what happens when the player calls a function during the game.
    These functions are directly "translated" in the language from which they are calling them, so you just have to implement the behaviour as if everyone played in C++.
+2. The Api class also holds the state of the current player turn, that is, the list of actions they have performed and the associated game state history.

+There are multiple kinds of methods defined in the Api class:

+#.
+Actions, which mutates the game state.
+The Api methods should not contain
+   the actual logic, but create and use the matching Action instance.
+#.
+Meta-actions, which mutate the list of actions.
+This is the ``cancel``
+   action, that cancels the last action and restores the previous game state.
+#.
+Observers, which return information about the current game state.
+#.
+Meta-observers, which return information about the modifications about the
+   game state, this is the ``history`` observer, which returns the list of actions performed by the other players in the last round.

 The observers are a really easy part, you just have to return some values from the GameState and the rules::Player objects.
 For instance with my_player::